Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Method

 \subsection{GCAB Distillation}

-To overcome the increased computational cost due to multiple forward passes for all tasks and the cascaded projection layers, we perform knowledge distillation~\cite{hinton2015distilling} to transfer the class-conditioned GCAB (the \emph{teacher}) into a single class-attention block (CAB) with the same architecture as the GCAB but \emph{without} masks, and an aggregated classifier $c^{A_{t}}$ (\emph{student}).
-This reduces the number of parameters, since the task projection networks are no longer needed, and eliminates the need for multiple forward passes.
-As shown in Fig.~\ref{fig:distill}, the CAB and $c^{A_{t}}$ trained by minimizing the Kullback–Leibler (KL) divergence between the logits output by the teacher and student models.
+To overcome the increased computational cost due to multiple forward passes for all tasks and the cascaded projection layers, we perform knowledge distillation~\citep{hinton2015distilling} to transfer the class-conditioned GCAB (the \emph{teacher}) into a single class-attention block (CAB) with the same architecture as the GCAB but \emph{without} masks, and an aggregated classifier $c^{A_{t}}$ (\emph{student}). {This reduces the number of parameters in the network, since the task projection networks are no longer needed, and eliminates the need for multiple forward passes.
+We name this distilled version \emph{GCAB-Fast}}.
+As shown in Figure~\ref{fig:distill}, the CAB and $c^{A_{t}}$ are trained by minimizing the Kullback–Leibler (KL) divergence between the logits output by the teacher and student models.
 Note that this distillation is conducted only with the data from task $t$, while the transformer backbone $b$ and teacher hyper-classifier are frozen during training.
 We also investigate the use of static masks in the CAB to leave unused capacity in the student network in order to accommodate potential future tasks (see Section~\ref{sec:distillation-results} for details).